-Along this research path I examine how art exists with temporalities that we live with and develop through, and especially how digital culture and technological objects and milieus affect those temporalities.
+Along this research path I examine how art exists with temporalities that we live with and develop through, affected by digital culture and in perspective of contemporary technogenesis.

 As art employs the technologies of our times, it behaves and operates as much as it expresses or presents (Paul 2008); art becomes something that does, rather than something that is (Toft 2016).
 A growing discourse in art today embraces its temporal, active, and productive, qualities.
 This discourse leans on a modernist avant-garde perspective on art’s reason of existence to stimulate cultural habit as difference rather than repetition and incorporating something new (Blanchot, Ravaisson, Proust) – casting art as potentially transformative (Tygstrup 2016).
 But it also announces a current critical moment: The temporal liberation of art involves an expansion of art from object to forum, and a transfer of art’s ‘transformative qualities’ to environments of innovation and anticipation of the future, for better or for worse.

 The attention to art as potentially ‘transforming a commons’ grew with the 1990s relational art practices of socially engaged art (dialogical, community-based, participatory, or collaborative art).
 These art forms typically addressed pressing social issues by mobilizing, giving voice to, and establishing temporary communities around the art as experience (Bourriaud 1998, Bishop 2006, Larsen 2006, Bolt 2011).
 The trajectory of the social-oriented discourse in art reflects a tendency to think of art’s forums in terms of social clusters underpinned by an understanding of ‘intersubjectivity’ as a matter of relations between subjects and their context.
 This understanding, however, reflects a world before we became digitally networked – with each other, but also with object-milieu relations in which we are culturally inscribed and that we collectively co-produce.